-- Note this report - Receive a further update in 2021
+- Note this report - Receive a further update later in 2021 once the revised guidance has been published and the relevant legislation has been further amended.

 3. BACKGROUND

 Local Government took on a new role when Public Health transferred from the NHS in April 2013, including the production of a Pharmacy Needs Assessment (PNA).